Characteristics of a secure system

 Integrity ensures that messages reach their intended receivers unmodified.
 Any modification done to a message while in transit should be immediately obvious.

 This looks like it's already achieved by encryption, because a successful modification requires the knowledge of the encryption key.
-Without that key a modification would corrupt the message.
-If the message was a text, the damage would be obvious - if it was a binary, the damage might even represent valid content.
+Without that key, any modification would likely corrupt the message.
+If the message was text, the damage might be obvious, but if it was binary, the damage might even represent valid content.
 Another attack would be to simply append an old, intercepted message to a new one.
 Depending on how the encryption works in detail, this might go unnoticed since the encryption key would be the right one.

-To decouple the guaranty of integrity from the applied encryption - the guaranty of confidentiality - actual systems use checksums of the content to detect modifications.
+To decouple the guarantee of integrity from the applied encryption – the guarantee of confidentiality – actual systems use checksums of the content to detect modifications.

 Authenticity

-Authenticity is about the certainty that a message actually comes from it's alleged sender.
+Authenticity is about the certainty that a message actually comes from its alleged sender.
 Impersonation should be impossible or obvious if it's attempted.
-More generally authenticity protects against a man-in-the-middle attack.
-Or spelled the other way around: Man-in-the-middle attacks are basically attempts to subvert the methods of guarantying authenticity within a communication system.
+More generally, authenticity protects against man-in-the-middle attacks.
+Or put the other way, man-in-the-middle attacks are basically attempts to subvert the methods of guaranteeing authenticity within a communication system.

-This is usually realized by adding a piece of data to the communication which only the alleged sender can create, but everyone else can validate.
+This is usually implemented by adding a piece of data to the communication which only the alleged sender can create, but everyone else can validate.

-While open source and reproducability are not part of the requirements for a secure system, for all practical purposes it's better to be able to validate the promises of a software vendor than be forced to blindly believe them.
+While open source and reproducibility are not part of the requirements for a secure system, for all practical purposes, it's better to be able to validate the promises of a software vendor than be forced to blindly believe them.

-Being open source of course doesn't imply that a validation (aka code audit) has taken place, that the software uphold it's promises and is free of bugs.
-In contrast to closed source software (which shares the same problems), there is at least the possibility.
+Being open source doesn't, of course, imply that a validation (aka code audit) has taken place, that the software upholds its promises, and is free of bugs.
+In contrast to closed-source software (which shares the same problems), there is at least the possibility.